Banu Asad: Legacy of the Banu Asad

-They also were involved in the Expedition of Al Raji where they were bribed to kill some Muslims on behalf of the Banu Lahyan tribe.
-According to William Montgomery Watt, the most common version of the event states that the motives of the Banu Lahyan for attacking Muslims, was that the Banu Lahyan wanted to get revenge for the assassination of their chief at Muhammad's instigation.
-So they bribed the two tribes of Khuzaymah to say they wanted to convert to Islam.
-Watt also said that the seven men Muhammad sent may have been spies for Muhammad and instructors for Arab tribes.
-He also said that it is difficult to verify the exact date the assassination of their chief took place.

 Migration to Iraq

 The Banu Asad migrated to Iraq in the 7th century and settled in Kufa.
 They have settled near the banks of the Euphrates river near Kufa and Karbala and have also settled in Basra and in Ahvaz, sharing land with the Banu Tamim.
 The Bani Assad sided with Ali in the Battle of the Camel.
 Many companions of Muhammad and Ali are from the Bani Assad.
 The Bani Assad tribe sided with Husayn ibn Ali in the Battle of Karbala, which took place on Muharram 10th, 61 AH (October 9 or 10, 680 CE) in Karbala, Iraq.
 Many martyrs from the Bani Assad clan died with Husayn in the Battle of Karbala.

 The Mazyadid emirate of the Banu Asad

 In 998, Ali ben Mazyad, leader of the Baniu Asad tribe, established a virtually independent Mazyadid state in the Kufa area of Iraq.
 Backed by a powerful tribal army, the Mazyadids enjoyed great influence in the area for a century and a half.
 They acquired titles and subsidies from the Buyids in return for military services.
-Their most lasting achievement was the founding of Hillah, one of the main cities in Iraq, which became their capital in 1012.
+Their most lasting achievement was the founding of Hillah, one of the main cities in Iraq, which became their capital in 1101.
 The originator of the Mazyadid name was a scholar, hadith narrator and chemist called Mazyad ben Mikhled al Sadaqa.
 Imad ad-Din al-Isfahani commented about the Mazyadid rulers, saying: